Florida Gov. DeSantis suspends another Democratic prosecutor as he seeks GOP presidential nomination

 But Democrats said the Worrell’s suspension was politically motivated and noted she is the only Black woman in Florida elected to serve as a state attorney.

-“This is absolutely disgusting,” said Democratic Rep. Anna Eskamani.
+“This is absolutely disgusting,” Democratic Rep. Anna Eskamani said.
 “Her removal is a complete slap in the face to Orange and Osceola County residents and another example of Governor DeSantis eroding our local control and democracy.
 This politically motivated action by the Governor in a predominantly democratic part of the state should alarm everyone.”

 DeSantis last year removed State Attorney Andrew Warren, a twice-elected Democrat in Tampa, over his signing of pledges that he would not pursue criminal charges against seekers or providers of abortion or gender transition treatments, as well as policies about not bringing charges for certain low-level crimes.